DavisPL-Teaching/261/lecture4/README.md

 But we have not seen:

-- How to proofs in first-order logic relate to programs?
+- How do proofs in first-order logic relate to programs?

 - How does Dafny determine whether a program is correct behind the scenes?